What is Decred?

 Network Security — A large number of ASIC manufacturers have released or announced ASICs for Decred in 2018, and the network’s PoW hashrate has increased from around 300 Thash/s in September 2017 to over 100,000 Thash/s in September 2018 - a 333x increase.

 Politeia — Decred’s governance proposal submission, discussion, and voting platform is almost ready to go live.
 Politeia is built around the concept of transparent censorship, giving users who are censored the power to prove what was censored and hold administrators accountable.
-This robust public record of governance proceedings provides a solid foundation upon which to build up the Decred Decentralized Autonomous Entity which will ultimately govern the treasury and the project’s direction.
+This robust public record of governance proceedings provides a solid foundation upon which to build up the Decred Decentralized Autonomous Organization which will ultimately govern the treasury and the project’s direction.